bebbo203/MusicGAN/README.md

 By looking at a song under a different point of view, it's possible to observe (or hear) many patterns, from scales to rhythms.
 It's well known that GANs have the ability of finding, learning and reproducing patterns on images.
-After some preprocessing, the songs are used as input to train a [particular type of GAN](https://arxiv.org/pdf/1701.07875.pdf), i.e. the Wassertein GAN.
+After some preprocessing, the songs are used as input to train the Wassertein GAN, a [particular type of GAN](https://arxiv.org/pdf/1701.07875.pdf).

 ## Dataset

 As [dataset](http://colinraffel.com/projects/lmd/), a collection of songs in pianoroll format was used.
 Each song contains 5 instruments, and the notes played by each instrument at any time.
-The dataset contains 176581 different songs that were converted to pianorolls (tensors) from MIDI files.
+The dataset contains ~20000 different songs that were converted to pianorolls (tensors) from MIDI files.

 ## Preprocessing